smartdevicelink/sdl_core_guides/docs/Developer Documentation/Web Engine Support/index.md

 - `locales`
     - A map of other languages to alternate names and icons
 - `appVersion`
-    - Ahe current version of the application
+    - The current version of the application
 - `minRpcVersion`
     - The minimum supported RPC spec version
 - `minProtocolVersion`